devsjc/blog/content/20231202-the-complete-guide-to-pyproject-toml.md

 There's a few nuances in here.

-1. `RUN /venv/bin/pip install -q . --no-binary=cool-python-project`: Since we have specified a script with an entrypoint to the program at `my_package.main:main`, but we have not passed the codebase to this stage of the Dockerfile, pip will complain trying to install our project - unless we specify `--no-binary`.
-Also note that we only install the core dependencies in order to keep our virtual environment as small as possible.
-Here `cool-python-project` must match the `name` we specified in our `[project]` section.
+1. `RUN /venv/bin/pip install -q .`: Here we only install the core dependencies in order to keep our virtual environment as small as possible.
+Also it is worth noting that since we have specified a script with an entrypoint to the program at `my_package.main:main`, but we have not passed the codebase to this stage of the Dockerfile, pip may complain trying to install our project.
+This can be mitigated by creating an empty `src/my_package` directory in the docker layer.
+This might only be a problem with older python versions than 3.12, it doesn't always seem to show up!
 2. `RUN /venv/bin/pip install .`: Since we didn't build the scripts for our library earlier, we must do so now with another call to `pip install` after copying over the source code.
+This won't reinstall any of the dependencies, since they were already downloaded into the virtual environment in the previous layer.
 3. `FROM gcr.io/distroless/python3-debian11`: In order to improve the security and reduce the size of our final container[[28]](https://github.com/GoogleContainerTools/distroless), we use a distroless image, just including the runtime dependencies by copying the virtual environment from the `build-app` stage.
 4. `ENTRYPOINT ["/venv/bin/coolprojectcli"]`: We leverage the script we specified [earlier](#entrypoints) to make the Dockerfile act akin to the instantiation of the script itself.
 In this manner, whatever we tag the built image as can be used as a stand-in for the `coolprojectcli` binary.